aabbtree77/expression-problem/README.md

 ## Introduction

-The expression problem: [1](https://en.wikipedia.org/wiki/Expression_problem), [2](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions/) is the challenge of adding new data types which satisfy given operations, and adding new operations on those types, without having to modify existing code while keeping type safety.
+The expression problem: [1](https://en.wikipedia.org/wiki/Expression_problem), [2](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions/) is the challenge of adding new data types that satisfy given operations and adding new operations on those types without modifying existing code, while maintaining type safety.

 The problem is about programming language design and interaction with the outer world.